blackmathx/newsite/PROJECT_DOCS.md

 How It Works
 ===========================================
 I link out to a blog post or article that I like and add some commentary.
-Users are also able to submit links.
-Users sign in to be able to provide their own responses to the link.
+Users are also able to submit links for consideration.
+Users sign in to be able to provide their own responses to the links shared on the site.

 Front Page